Supermagnum/double-dip/README.md

 A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.

 Should also work nice with hydrophones.
 PZT-5H tubes is best for that.
 You want more gain, 35 or 40 dB for that.
 In case of a hydrophone it's possible to have the hydrophone attached with a long cable and the amplifier/buffer circuit close to the piezoelectric elements.
 It's of course extremely important that the circuit board and connections are absolutely waterproof.
-A epoxy filled container or inside the hydrophone bulb is OK.
-Commercial ones uses kerosene oil, so olive oil or sunflower oil is a great alternative as it will not pollute the environment if any leaks occurs.
+A marine silicon filled container or inside the hydrophone bulb is OK.

 Some interesting ideas can be found in: https://github.com/Supermagnum/piezo-balanced/blob/main/Barlow-et-al-2008-HydrophoneConstruction_TM-417.pdf

 Note: Ecopoxy Flowcast does not need any vacuum, just a mold and a way to hold the piezoelectric tubes centered.
 It's also safer to work with.
 Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.

+Marine silicon is prefered because of the maximum sensitivity, and a small metal box typically used for candy is very nice.

 The XLR 3 pin plug has a solder lug for the shield for a reason.
 Connect the shield and the drain wire to that spesific lug.
 Those are wired up like this: https://github.com/Supermagnum/piezo-balanced/blob/main/XLR%2BConnector%2BPinout%2BDiagram%2BRear%2BPin%2B2%2BHot%2Bv2%2Bgreen__01.jpg